Sigkaio636/JGU-HIM-summer-internship/README.md

 > Cross section data extracted from https://www-nds.iaea.org/exfor can be found in [Racam_sca Jupyter notebook](Sfactor/Racam_sca.ipynb) in **Manual S factor extraction** section.

 ### 📑 ./Support papers 📑
-It consists of papers related to the research topic that were found in the initial literature search. (see [Pending tasks and future extensions](##-pending-tasks-and-future-extensions))
+It consists of papers related to the research topic that were found in the initial literature search.
+They were helpful in understanding the state of the issue at the beginning. (see [Pending tasks and future extensions](##-pending-tasks-and-future-extensions))

 ## 2. Analysis of results with Jupiter notebooks